-For example, a piece of content is available in English, French and Spanish, the English version has to link to the French and Spanish versions, as translations and also to itself.
+For example, a piece of content is available in English, French, Spanish, and Italian, the English version has to link to the translated French, Spanish, and Italian versions and also to itself.

 The option to display the hreflang link attributes at lower priority is a fallback, which is useful if some themes trigger WPML initialization too early.
 In addition to the position of these tags in the header, you can control the language/locale codes that WPML will output in the tags.

 These tags will automatically link to all available translations and to the same language.
 If an item is translated to only part of the site’s languages, WPML will include hreflang links only to these languages.